-Supposed case 77: Horizontal business combination by establishing a joint investment company that is to conduct R&D activities
+Supposed case: Horizontal business combination by establishing a joint investment company that is to conduct R&D activities

 Companies X and Y, which are engaged in the manufacturing and sale of Product A, have actively conducted their respective R&D activities toward reduction of greenhouse gas emissions generated in their manufacturing processes of Product A. While it is essential for these companies to continue their R&D activities into the future to achieve technological innovations in order to accomplish their carbon neutrality, their costs for R&D activities and risks associated with their business activities have increased.
 On this basis, X and Y have decided to invest together in the establishment of a joint investment company that is to specialize in R&D for technologies to reduce greenhouse gas emissions generated in the manufacturing processes of Product A. However, X and Y will not be collaboratively engaged in the manufacturing and sale of Product A. Furthermore, the market shares of X and Y in the market for Product A are 30% and 20%, respectively, and accordingly the business combination in this case does not meet the safe-harbor criteria.
-Nonetheless, aside from X and Y, there are some influential competitors manufacturing and selling Product A, each of which actively engages in R&D and competes hard against the others in the stage of manufacturing and sale.
+Nonetheless, aside from X and Y, there are some influential competitors manufacturing and sale.

+Product A, each of which actively engages in R&D and competes hard against the others in the stage of manufacturing and sale.

 [Commentary] Since the establishment of a joint investment company, as seen in this case, may potentially create an indirect business combination relationship between its investing companies, whether the business combination concerned is subject to business combination review is found with the trade relationship between the parties to the combination and their business alliances, contractual relationships, and other relevant relationships taken into consideration.
-With respect to the case concerned, if there is a joint relationship between X and Y and the joint investment company, and a cooperative relationship is created between the investing companies (between X and Y) through the joint investment company in connection with the manufacturing and sale of Product A, it is considered that the horizontal business combination concerned may not be substantially to restrain competitors, each of which actively conducts R&D. Furthermore, given the market conditions under which there is fierce competition in the manufacturing and sale of Product A, it is considered that the business combination concerned may not be substantially to restrain competition through coordinated conduct.
+With respect to the case concerned, if there is a joint relationship between X and Y and the joint investment company, and a cooperative relationship is created between the investing companies (between X and Y) through the joint investment company in connection with the manufacturing and sale of Product A, it is considered that the horizontal business combination concerned may not be substantially to restrain competition through unilateral conduct despite the fact that it does not meet the safe-harbor criteria, because there are multiple influential competitors, each of which actively conducts R&D. Furthermore, given the market conditions under which there is fierce competition in the manufacturing and sale of Product A, it is considered that the business combination concerned may not be substantially to restrain competition through coordinated conduct.